PermafrostDiscoveryGateway/viz-info/03_python-packages.md

 Each time a viz repo's main branche is updated, we make a release with a version.
 See [here](https://github.com/PermafrostDiscoveryGateway/viz-staging/releases) for an example page of all the releases for one repo.
 The new release `version` should always be updated in the `pyproject.toml` file.
 Contributors (`authors`) should not be removed, but contributors should be appended.

-We also have to update  EZID so that the release can be cited.
+We also have to update EZID and archive it on [software heritage](https://archive.softwareheritage.org/) so that the release can be cited.
 After making the release, here are the steps to update EZID:

 - Go to the [EZID website](https://ezid.cdlib.org/search) and search for the most recent completed release of the package’s DOI, the one _prior_ to the release you are working on creating an XML for.
 - Click the link to open the XML and copy it